 There were several subvariants of the DA20-C1, including:

 From 1999, the Aspen E1000 flight display or, for more money, Garmin G500 glass cockpit were offered as options for the DA20.
-The DA20 remains in production.BACK_TO_TOP
+The DA20 remains in production, with over a thousand built to date.BACK_TO_TOP

 * The DA20 was followed later in the decade by the "DA40 Diamond Star", which was a four-seat aircraft derived from the DA20.
 Its general configuration was much like that of the DA40 -- composite construction, fixed tricycle landing gear, tee tail -- but it was about 50% heavier, and could be recognized by the substantially bigger cockpit.
 Flight controls remained conventional and manual, including flaps, ailerons, elevators, rudder, and pitch trimmers.
 Seating is in a 2 x 2 arrangement, with the canopy hinging forward to give access to the front seats, and an upward-hinged door to give access to the rear seats.
 Fuel was in a tank in each wing.